ORJournal/2023.0254/README.md

 - To replicate the results in Section 6.1, as well as their respective results in Appendix D.2, run the script `experiments_6_1_consistent_data.py`.
 - To replicate the results in Section 6.2, as well as their respective results in Appendix D.2, run the script `experiments_6_2_inconsistent_data.py`.
 - To replicate the results in Section 6.3, as well as their respective results in Appendix D.2, run the script `experiments_6_3_mixed_integer.py`.
-- To replicate the results of Figure 6a  in Section 6.4, as well as the results in Appendix D.3, run the script `experiments_6_4_SAMD.py`. **Note**: the exact results of this experiment depend on the runtime of each iteration of the algorithm, thus, they will change for different hardware specifications.
+- To replicate the results of Figure 6a  in Section 6.4, as well as the results in Appendix D.3, run the script `experiments_6_4_SAMD.py`.
+- To replicate the results of Figure 6b  in Section 6.4, run the script `experiments_6_4_SAMD_batches.py`.
+- To replicate the results of Appendix D.1, run the script `experiments_AD_1_BCWP.py`.

+**Note**: the exact results from `experiments_6_4_SAMD.py` and `experiments_6_4_SAMD_batches.py` depend on the runtime of each iteration of the SAMD algorithm, thus, they will change for different hardware specifications.
 The results shown in the paper were computed using 1 thread of an Intel Xeon Gold 5218 CPU with a 2.30GHz clock speed and 32GB of RAM.
-- To replicate the results of Figure 6b  in Section 6.4, run the script `experiments_6_4_SAMD_batches.py`. **Note**: the exact results of this experiment depend on the runtime of each iteration of the algorithm, thus, they will change for different hardware specifications.
-The results shown in the paper were computed using 1 thread of an Intel Xeon Gold 5218 CPU with a 2.30GHz clock speed and 32GB of RAM.
-- To replicate the results of Appendix D.1, run the script `experiments_AD_1_BCWP.py`.

 **Warning 1**: the scripts in the `scripts` folder use a relative path to import from the `src` and `data` folders.